 This Article argues that technology represents a potential response to tax complexity and opacity as well as a contributing factor.
-It argues that tax planning software can and likely will be used to restore “functional transparency" to the Code, for good or bad, alerting taxpayers to explicit incentives, allowing taxpayers to easily determine the tax consequences of their life decisions, and providing a means for improving fiscal citizenship, but also highlighting tax burdens in such a way as to increase deadweight loss.
-This Article also makes the case for government provision of planning software targeted at lower-income taxpayers in order to level the planning playing field and improve the take-up of tax incentives by this population, while avoiding facilitating social welfare reducing tax planning by higher-income taxpayers.
+It argues that tax planning software can and likely will be used to restore 'functional transparency" to the Code, for good or bad, alerting taxpayers to explicit incentives, allowing taxpayers to easily determine the tax consequences of their life decisions, and providing a means for improving fiscal citizenship, but also highlighting tax burdens in such a way as to increase deadweight loss.
+This Article also makes the case for government provision or subsidization of planning software targeted at lower-income taxpayers.
+Such a targeted approach will help level the tax planning playing field and improve the take-up of tax incentives by this population, while avoiding facilitating social welfare reducing tax planning by higher-income taxpayers.

 Available at: https://scholarship.law.bu.edu/faculty_scholarship/979